jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/03/us/school-closing-coronavirus.html.html.md

 4,400 students, delayed the start of school for two weeks so all of that school’s employees could get tested.

-“We are just being overcautious,” the superintendent, Rick Townsend, said on Monday, which was supposed to be the first day of school.
-He said he made the decision to delay classes until Aug.
-17 in consultation with local health officials.

 </div>

 </div>